Bonn in figures

 The Compensation Agreement

-The Bonn region has received 1.43 Billion Euro from the Federal Republic to enable it to compensate for the move to Berlin by creating and attracting new qualified jobs to the city.
+The Bonn region has received 1.43 Billion euros from the Federal Republic to enable it to compensate for the move to Berlin by creating and attracting new qualified jobs to the city.
 The agreement runs for a ten years period, expiring in 2004.

-107 million Euro as an immediate funding
+107 million euros as an immediate funding

 In order to start the process of structural change in the region without any delay, the Federation had made immediate funding available in the form of an advance on the compensation payment.
 This has enabled Bonn to fund investigations and conceptual studies as well as the purchase and develompment of land for industrial purposes.
-In addition, the Federation has made available built-up and undeveloped real estate with a current market value of 51 million Euro.
+In addition, the Federation has made available built-up and undeveloped real estate with a current market value of 51 million euros.

 Most of the money from the compensation fund is invested into building up Bonn as a "region of science and research".

 - CAESAR (Centre for Advanced European Studies and Research), a high-technology research centre

 - Centre for European Integration Studies (ZEI)

 - North-South Centre for Development Research (ZEF)